neelabhsinha/weather-monitoring-system-8086/README.md

 ## Description of Files -

 - Chart Snapshot.pdf - Schematic of entire system
+- Circuit Schematic.pdf - Complete view of circuit schematic as designed on Proteus
 - Final report.pdf - Final report of the complete project
 - P24_G040.DSN - Proteus file of the simulation
 - weather_system.asm - ASM mile of the 8086 microprocessor functioning